Lucia Halstrom was like any other healthy 8-year-old. She liked playing with friends, being active and spending time with her family.

 When Lucia [pronounced Loosha] was in kindergarten, and again in first grade, she suffered seizure-like episodes, but both times she was taken to a hospital and tests came back clear.
 On May 1, 2014, Lucia came home from school and asked her mom, Amy, if she could visit a friend at a neighbor’s house.
 A few minutes later, the friend appeared at the Halstroms’ door and told Amy that Lucia was hurt.
 Like any mom, Amy thought it was a bad fall or accident.
 But moments later she saw that Lucia hadn’t made it to her friend’s house; she was face down in the bedrock of the yard and unconscious.
 She had gone into sudden cardiac arrest.

 They called 911, and Amy started CPR.
 When first responders arrived, they used an automated external defibrillator (AED) to shock Lucia’s heart.
-The ambulance took her to a nearby hospital, and shortly after brought her to Children’s Hospitals and Clinics of Minnesota.
+The ambulance took her to a nearby hospital, and shortly after brought her to Children’s Minnesota.
 Lucia’s dad, Kurt, had been away on a business trip when he got a call from Amy on her way to the hospital, and he worked furiously to get home and see his daughter.

 For five days, Lucia was in a medically induced coma and on a ventilator.
 An MRI showed that Lucia had experienced significant brain damage due to a lack of oxygen.
 Amy remembers seeing pain in the doctor’s eyes as he told them that Lucia would most likely never communicate again except through her eyes and wouldn’t be able to breathe or swallow on her own.
 They hoped and prayed for a miracle.